christie-nhs-data-science/DQMaRC/README.rst

 ### Deploying the Shiny App

 For deploying the Shiny app on a server, follow the `official Shiny for Python deployment guide <https://shiny.posit.co/py/docs/install-create-run.html>`_.

-You can test the DQMaRC ShinyLive Demo by copying and pasting the URL located [HERE](https://github.com/christie-nhs-data-science/DQMaRC/blob/main/DQMaRC_ShinyLiveEditor_link) into your webbrowser.

 Documentation
 -------------